GeethanjaliM25/ADVANCE-MACHINE-LEARNING/README.md

 </ul>

 <p>
-Under the terms of the MIT License.
+Under the conditions of the MIT License.
 </p>

 <hr>